-Areas identified as having a low consolidation settlement potential are underlain by Northland Allochthon and Waitemata soil and rock units that are not expected to be significantly compressible under future building and fill loads.
-Geotechnical investigations to support future developments in these areas are likely to include a desktop and/or subsurface investigation designed to confirm the nature of the underlying strata, to confirm this assessment based on mapped geology.
+Areas identified as having a low consolidation settlement potential are underlain by relatively strong residual soil and rock units that are not expected to be significantly compressible under future building and fill loads.
+Geotechnical investigations to support future developments in these areas are likely to include a desktop and/or subsurface investigation designed to confirm the nature of the underlying strata.

-Geotechnical investigations for future development areas mapped as having a medium consolidation settlement potential should be further investigated by a suitably qualified geotechnical professional.
+Geotechnical investigations for future development areas, mapped as having a medium to high consolidation settlement potential, should be further investigated by a suitably qualified geotechnical professional.
 Site specific investigation should include, at a minimum:

-- Desk based study of relevant available geotechnical and geological publications, including a review of historical aerial photographs. - Deep machine boreholes to assess depth and nature of the compressible materials. - An assessment of groundwater levels. - Supporting laboratory testing (one-dimensional incremental consolidation testing in accordance with NZS 4402:1986 Test 7.1) of potentially compressible layers. - Detailed settlement analyses should be performed to calculate theoretical total and differential settlements due to consolidation.
+- Desk based study of relevant available geotechnical and geological publications, including a review of historical aerial photographs. - Deep machine boreholes to assess depth and nature of the compressible materials. - An assessment of groundwater levels.

+- Supporting laboratory testing (one-dimensional incremental consolidation testing in accordance with NZS 4402:1986 Test 7.1) of potentially compressible layers. - Detailed settlement analyses should be performed to calculate theoretical total and differential settlements due to consolidation.